I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

 On June 25, 2026, DeepReinforce released a new open-source LLM family, Ornith 1.0.
-It comes in three sizes — 9B Dense / 35B MoE / 397B MoE — with an MIT license, 262K context, and a sharp design focused on "agentic coding."
-Official benchmarks claim scores approaching Claude Opus 4.7 on Terminal-Bench 2.1 / SWE-Bench Verified / ClawEval and others, and download numbers on HuggingFace have been climbing since release.
+It comes in three sizes — 9B Dense / 35B MoE / 397B MoE — with an MIT license, a 262K context, and a sharp design focused on "agentic coding".
+The official benchmarks claim scores approaching Claude Opus 4.7 on Terminal-Bench 2.1 / SWE-Bench Verified / ClawEval and others, and the number of downloads on HuggingFace has been growing since the release.

 However, all of these official benchmarks are English-language tasks.
 There are no claims about Japanese performance anywhere on the LP or model cards.

-So, as always with these articles, I decided to verify "whether the English agentic-specialized model Ornith 1.0, when run through Japanese benchmarks on a DGX Spark, can hold its own alongside existing Japanese-capable LLMs (Gemma 4 / Nemotron / Qwen3.6, etc.)."
+So, as usual with this blog, I decided to verify: "If we run the English agentic-specialized model Ornith 1.0 through Japanese benchmarks on a DGX Spark, can it hold its own alongside existing Japanese-capable LLMs (Gemma 4 / Nemotron / Qwen3.6, etc.)?"

-The verification proceeded across the following 5 phases:
+The verification was carried out across the following 5 phases.

 - Phase A Light Qualitative — Compare light questions and light reasoning with

-<think>block ON / OFF - Phase B JCQ — Measure Japanese common sense with a 300-question subset of JCommonsenseQA v1.1
+<think>block ON / OFF - Phase B JCQ — Measure Japanese common sense on a 300-question subset of JCommonsenseQA v1.1

-- Phase D Performance Measurement — Measure tok/s and GPU memory, then cross-reference against wesche.com Spark-Bench v2 public values
+- Phase D Performance Measurement — Measure actual tok/s and GPU memory, then cross-check with published values from wesche.com Spark-Bench v2

-- Phase E BFCL v4 — Measure agentic suitability with the standard Tool Calling / Function Calling benchmark
+- Phase E BFCL v4 — Measure agentic suitability with the standard benchmark for Tool Calling / Function Calling

-"How well can an agentic-specialized model perform on Japanese benchmarks, or is the strength shown in official benchmarks limited to English?"
-To give the conclusion upfront: Ornith 1.0 9B came out on top among 5 models in Japanese free-text writing — a fairly encouraging result.
+"How well can a model specialized for agentic tasks hold up on Japanese benchmarks, or is the strength shown in official benchmarks limited to English?"
+To state the conclusion upfront: Ornith 1.0 9B came out on top in Japanese free-form writing among the 5 models — a surprisingly encouraging result.

 The Outline of Ornith 1.0

 DeepReinforce is a team of 5 researchers who have previously published papers such as GrandCode (an RL training method for competitive programming) and CUDA-L2 (GPU kernel optimization).
-Following that lineage, Ornith 1.0 is a model family trained with the idea of "self-scaffolding" — where the model itself continuously generates the scaffold (the framework of steps and prerequisites) used in agentic tasks via RL.
+Ornith 1.0 follows from that work, trained with the concept of "self-scaffolding" — where the model continuously generates the scaffold (the foundation of steps and premises) it uses for agentic tasks via RL.

-Organizing the size and quantization lineup from the official HuggingFace collection:
+Organizing the size and quantization lineup from the official HuggingFace collection gives the following:

 | Model | Parameters | Quantization | Approx. Size | Use Case |